+- Store basil fresh.
 Store fresh basil leaves in the refrigerator for up to a month, either standing in water, or between two damp paper towels.
 Refresh the water as needed.

+- Dry basil.
 To dry basil, give the leaves a quick wash to remove any dust, then pat them dry.
 Spread them out between two sheets of parchment and leave them in a warm dry place until they are bone dry.
 Store in an air-tight container in a cool place.